 - What significance does line play in Senufo art?
 Can you spot different kinds of lines within it?

-- The Senufo people are also known for their masks and pottery.
+- The Senufo people are famous for their masks and pottery.
 The people tend to be either farmers or artisans.
 Being an artisan is a highly respected job, and art is highly valued there.
 It has been an interesting change to go from traditional,value-based Senufo art to commercialism for tourists since World War II.
 If you were an artist at heart, would you rather create for the sake of creating, or would you rather create to get paid?
 (Most artists would LOVE to get paid, but love it enough to keep creating even without a buyer, hence the term “starving artist.”)